2025 India–Pakistan conflict: India

-India said that 21 civilians and 8 military and paramilitary personnel had died in the conflict.
-Majority of the deaths and injuries were from mortar shelling by Pakistan in the Jammu region of Indian-administered Jammu and Kashmir particularly its Poonch district, where Indian media sources said that a gurudwara, a school and several houses were damaged in the attacks, leaving 14 civilians and 2 Indian soldiers dead.
+India said that 21 civilians and 8 military and paramilitary personnel had died in the conflict primarily due to cross border shelling.
+The majority of the deaths and injuries were from mortar shelling by Pakistan in the Jammu region of Indian-administered Jammu and Kashmir particularly its Poonch district, where Indian media sources said that a gurudwara, a school and several houses were damaged in the attacks, leaving 14 civilians and 2 Indian soldiers dead.
 Pakistani shelling hit in and near the Christ School compound, a Carmelites of Mary Immaculate congregation Catholic school in Poonch, killing two students and damaging the nearby convent of the Congregation of Mother of Carmel.
 A Pakistani loitering munition resulted in the death of a civilian in the Firozpur district of Punjab, the only Indian death outside Indian-administered Jammu and Kashmir.
 An Indian Air Force soldier was killed following Pakistan's airstrike on Udhampur Air Force Station, and a deputy commissioner was killed during Pakistani shelling in Rajouri.
 Pakistan claimed that around 25–50 Indian soldiers were killed.